-It takes about twelve years for every drug prescribed by a doctor to your medicine cabinet.
-Many drugs which start in the laboratory don't make it.
-In fact, only 1 in 5000 drugs get the green light for use by humans.
-And as may be expected, there are many stages during this lengthy process, one of which is the initial clinical trials.
+Every drug prescribed by a doctor requires a long journey from the laboratory to your medicine cabinet.
+All in all, it takes about twelve years, and there exists but a marginal chance that the experimental drug will be approved, approximately a 1 in 5000 chance.
+As may be expected, there are many stages during this lengthy process, one of which is the initial clinical trials.

 Enter the professional guinea pigs, or people who sell their bodies for drug research.
-During these clinical trials, a small number of perfectly healthy people take the newly developed drug for the first time.
-The pharmaceutical companies which develop the new drugs are able to identify safe amounts and possible side effects.
-Volunteers can earn several thousand dollars in just a few weeks, and so the pay is substantial.
-Even more money is possible when the risk increases.
+During these clinical trials, a small number of perfectly healthy people take the newly developed drug for the first time, and this allows the pharmaceutical companies to identify safe dosages and any possible side effects.
+The pay is substantial, as volunteers can earn several thousand dollars in just a few weeks.
+And of course, with an increased number of procedures and risk, the potential to earn more money also increases.

-Some people become human guinea pigs because they cannot find alternative work.
-For example, people who have been imprisoned often find it difficult to work well-paying jobs, and so testing drugs proves a good source of supplemental income.
-A few test subjects cannot find gainful employment because of a weak economy.
-And others are lured by easy money without being forced to commit much of their time, which allows them to pursue other interests.
+Some people become human guinea pigs because they cannot find alternative work, as perhaps they have a history of incarceration.
+A few test subjects just cannot find gainful employment because of a somewhat sluggish economy.
+And others are lured by easy money without much of a time commitment, and thus they can pursue other interests.

-Whatever the reason for testing drugs, the possibility of severe complications or even death should not be ignored.
-There exists real risk because no one exactly knows how the human body will react to the new drug, even if the risk is minimized as much as possible.
+Whatever the reason for testing drugs, the possibility of severe complications or even death should not be discounted.
+There exists an inherent risk because no one exactly knows how the human body will react to the new drug, even if the risk is minimized as much as possible.
 In 2016, for example, five volunteers were hospitalized and one volunteer died during clinical trials in France.

 Preview some of the lesson material: